WHEN SHOULD YOU SEEK INDIVIDUAL THERAPY?

 While they can be embarrassing to talk about, sexual dissatisfaction and sexual dysfunction are very common problems.
 There are therapists who are particularly experienced at helping with understanding and overcoming issues that may be impairing sexual functioning.

-Clinical Disorder or Condition
+Psychotherapy for Clinical Disorder or Condition

 Those who have certain disorders or conditions can benefit from an overall treatment plan, which includes therapy and another form of treatment, such as medication.
 For instance, research shows that individuals with conditions such as ADHD, eating disorders, major depression or anxiety disorders benefit significantly more from a combination of therapy and medication than just medication alone.